Prime Day FAQ for Amazon Advertisers: Tips for Success

 Should I increase bids before Prime Day?

 Probably not.
-Often conversion rates go down in the days leading up to Prime Day.
+Oftentimes, conversion rates go down in the days leading up to Prime Day.
 While conversion rates are down, traffic actually increases.
 This happens because shoppers are looking at products they are waiting to buy on Prime Day.

 Want to learn more about bidding on Amazon?
 Learn the best Amazon bidding strategy here.

-Should I increase bids on Prime Day even if I’m not running sales?
+Should I increase bids on Prime Day, even if I’m not running sales?

 It all depends on what products you sell.

 Typically, electronics and appliances sell well on Prime Day.
-If you sell products in those categories, you might see a spike in sales, regardless of whether or not you’re running Prime Day sales.
-If you sell products like this, you may want to increase your bids.
+So if you sell goods in these categories, you may see a spike in sales regardless of your Prime Day deal participation because of the increase in shoppers looking to purchase electronics and/or appliances.
+Thus, you may want to consider increasing your bids on Prime Day to take advantage of this buyer behavior.

 Where should I look for keywords for Prime Day?